PWN-VT/Careers_Site/readme.md

 In-Progress

 ### TODO
-- Add images for profiles
+- Add images for profiles (needs fix)
-- Add file upload to signup
+- Add file upload to signup (add label that is it a profile)
+- Hash all sensative information (See FERPA)
+- Contact ITSO about security
-- Create user profile directory
+- Add a way to delete a profile
+- Add admin panel
+- Secure admin panel
+- Add a feature to follow up with people who clicked connect on a profile via email with a survey
 - Set permissions on user profile directory
 - Change image name to random md5 hash and store with that as filename in database
 - Ensure only images are uplaoded